dmitrycello/yaglpp/README.md

 ![20.png](https://github.com/dmitrycello/dmitrycello/blob/main/glpp/20.png)

 As the library project, the application project may be used in one of the 4 platform configurations.
-To change the platform configuration, it is necessary to rebuild the library for that configuration.
-Debug platform configuration requires to set 4 configuration options, the Release platform configuration requires an extra option to set the entry point.
+In order to change the application platform configuration, it is necessary to build the library under that configuration.
+The application Debug platform configuration requires to set 4 configuration options, the application Release platform configuration requires an extra option to set the [entry point](https://learn.microsoft.com/en-us/cpp/build/reference/entry-entry-point-symbol).

 - **`Debug / x64 (EXE)`**:
 ```